Vardhan-R/Bad-Apple-on-Linux-Terminal/README.md

 # Bad Apple on Linux Terminal
 Yet another way to play Bad Apple.
+This project leverages ANSI escape codes to "play videos" on Linux Terminal.
+You can find a demonstration of the program on [YouTube](https://youtu.be/EL0Ug21vNac).

 ## Installation and Setup
 1. Download the repository.